croquet/croquet-for-unity-demolition/README.md

 2. **API Key**.
 Also mentioned in Section 5.0, this is a developer-specific key for using the Croquet infrastructure.
 In C4U this is specified in `CroquetSettings`.
 Note: strictly, the API keys do not have to be identical; as long as they were issued _for the same developer_ they will count as being in agreement.
 3. **Session Name**.
 All Croquet sessions are launched with a Session Name, which in general can be any alphanumeric token - such as `helloworld`, or `123`.
 Given that the Application ID and API Key for a given app are unlikely to change frequently, Session Name is the most flexible way to control whether application instances will join the same session or not.

-Our initial C4U applications - including Demolition - come with two alternative ways to specify the Session Name:
+Our Croquet for Unity applications - including Demolition - come with two alternative ways to specify the Session Name:

-* **The Session Chooser scene**.
-Loading the scene `SessionChooser.unity` into the editor and pressing play will bring up a simple UI that allows you to select an integer (0 to 100) to act as the session's "name".
-Hitting the Start button in that UI then loads the `mainDemolition` scene, supplying the selected name. _Note: for this scene hand-off to work, the `mainDemolition` scene must have the index `1`.
-This can be confirmed in the `Build Settings` dialog._

-    The Session Chooser can optionally be included in a build (see "Making Sharable Builds" below).
+* **Join Codes**.
+In the demolition demo, we have included a simple alphanumeric Join Code menu that works exactly like popular party games like Jackbox.

 * **"Default Session Name" property**.
-If the `mainDemolition` scene is _not_ started by way of the Session Chooser, C4U will use whatever value is found in the **Default Session Name** property of the scene's `Croquet Bridge`.
+Croquet will use whatever value is found in the **Default Session Name** property of the scene's `Croquet Bridge`.

 # App UI Details